twse/bobsgame-extras/README.md

 Want to be a show-off?
 Impress your friends?
 This is the place.
 Robert Pelloni offers a few wallpapers for you.
 In any case, please feel free to download these and use them on your desktop.

 ## Boot Skin
+The actual logo is in BootSkin Windows XP format.
+Attempting to install this logo under Windows Vista will most likely result in an error message, so please don't try it.
+I created this with Windows Paint.

-Use [BootSkin](https://www.stardock.com/products/bootskin) (changes boot screen on Windows XP and Vista) to replace the boot skin.
+Use the Windows XP version of [BootSkin](https://www.stardock.com/products/bootskin) to replace the boot skin.

 ## Palm OS Emulator skin
 Use this to replace the Generic skin from the executable file (bmp) or simply access them from the Skins dialog (jpg).
 The skin is assigned to some Palm devices.
 The jpg files were created with PMView.